jojo157/learning-platform/README.md

 Javascript files were validated with [JSHint](https://jshint.com/)

 Missing semi-colons were added and the scripts retested.
-No errors or warnings present
+No errors or warnings present.

 ![Javascript results](static/images/readme_images/validJS.png)